OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter01-02-TrainingGames.md

 **Tor note passing variation**
 ------------------------------

-Materials: Three nesting envelops, one message (content isn't important.)
+Materials: Three nesting envelopes, one message (content isn't important.)
 Largest envelope should be addressed to "Node 1", second largest, addressed to "Node 2", smallest addressed to "Node 3".